MagKon/Dat3-FrontendExam/src/Questions/Question 3/Theory.md

 States are instead meant to be a fluid value, which is often used as a storage for something that causes a rerender when changed.
 States are a powerful tool for DOM manipulation as it allows React to quickly rerender the page.

 # Describe conceptually how we deploy a React frontend application to a docker container on a virtual machine.

+Create Github worfklow, which builds and pushes the project to Docker

+Create Dockerfile for the building of the project

+On VM, create or pull a Docker compose file with the setup for the Docker containers.
+We use Nginx and traefic.